CFD Trading: A Complete Guide to Contracts For Difference

 Of course, there are some exceptions, such as CFDs on commodity futures, which have a future expiration date.
-That being said, you do not have to wait until the expiry date to be released from your futures contract - as you can trade out at any given time.
+That being said, you do not have to wait until the expiry date to be released from your futures contract - as you can trade it out at any given time.

 Costs of Trading

 Finally, the cost of trading CFDs is often lower than other forms of investments.
-We have already discussed traditional investments, where you need to pay the full value of the asset in order to invest.
+We have already discussed traditional investments, where you need to pay the full value of the asset to invest.
 With lower margin requirements, CFDs have a lower cost of entry.

-In addition, CFDs have no opening or closing fees.
+Additionally, CFDs have no opening or closing fees.
 Instead, most CFD brokers earn what is known as 'the spread'.
 If you look at any CFD in your trading platform, you'll see there are two prices quoted - one to buy the CFD, and one to sell it.
 These are known as the bid (buy) and ask (sell) prices - and the difference between them is the spread.

 If you open a buy trade, or a long trade, the price of the underlying asset needs to cross the spread before the trade becomes profitable.
 For example, if you were trading gold and the bid price was $1,500 and the ask price was $1,501, the price of gold would need to increase to $1,501 for you to break even, and would need to increase further for you to make a profit.
 The $1 spread goes to the broker.

 Some instruments might also have commission charges.
-In addition, if you keep a trade open overnight, you might be charged an interest fee, known as the 'swap'.
+Additionally, if you keep a trade open overnight, you might be charged an interest fee, known as the 'swap'.
 You can calculate the fees on a potential trade by using our free trading calculator.
 These charges are all fairly minimal - they tend to be much lower than traditional broking fees.

 Tax may also be something to consider but will vary depending on your individual circumstance and geographical location.
 It is best to consult a tax specialist for further details.
-For example, in the UK, investors will have to pay Capital Gains Tax (CGT) if above your threshold for the year, however no stamp duty is payable.
+For example, in the UK, investors will have to pay Capital Gains Tax (CGT) if above your threshold for the year, however, no stamp duty is payable.

 What Are the Risks Associated With CFDs?

 As with every investment, there are risks involved in CFD trading.
-CFDs are complex products, which carry a great risk, so it is important to do your research before you start using them.
+CFDs are complex products, which carry great risk, so it is important to do your research before you start using them.

 The first risk of any type of trading is market risk.
 If the market moves in the direction you traded, you will make money.
 If it moves against you, you will lose money.
 This is the same as in other forms of trading and investing.